votchallenge/website/contents/vots2023/index.md

 ## Sponsors

-The VOTS2023 workshop is sposored by the Faculty of Computer and Information Science, University of Ljubljana and Eyedea.
+The VOTS2023 workshop is sposored by the Faculty of Computer and Information Science, University of Ljubljana, Eyedea, and University of Birmingham.

 <div class="spotlight logos">
 <a href="http://www.fri.uni-lj.si/"><img src="/img/org/logo_ljubljana.png" width="170px"/></a>